Diary of a Wimpy Kid: Rodrick Rules (2022 film): Critical response

 The review aggregator website Rotten Tomatoes reported a 56% approval rating with an average rating of 6.10/10, based on 9 critic reviews.

 John Serba of Decider stated, "Diary of a Wimpy Kid: Rodrick Rules firmly meets low-ish expectations for this series/franchise (anyone out there giddy with anticipation for this?
 Anyone?
 Bueller?).
 So, STREAM IT I guess."
 Jennifer Green of Common Sense Media gave the film a grade of 3 out of 5 stars, writing, "Kids break rules, face consequences in animated adaptation."

 Calum Marsh of The New York Times said, "It's the sort of bland, innocuous trifle that will swiftly recede into the oblivion of a streaming service menu — a comedy without laughs and a family movie without heart, lacking any of the wit or charm of Kinney's original stories."

 Accolades

 The film won Best Animation / Family Movie Poster at the 2023 Golden Trailer Awards.

-Sequel
+Sequels

 On December 3, 2021, Kinney stated that he intends to adapt all his books into animated features for Disney+.

 On January 16, 2023, Kinney confirmed a sequel was in the works and that it would be based on the sixth book, Diary of a Wimpy Kid: Cabin Fever.
 Diary of a Wimpy Kid Christmas: Cabin Fever was released on Disney+ on December 8, 2023.